Evaluating Hypothesis Tests

 """

-Module for multiple tests for joint hypothesis.
+Module for multiple tests for testing joint hypotheses.

 Classes: